-Concerning seasonal and calendar adjustment, in line with the guidelines issued by Eurostat for guaranteeing international comparability in the treatment of discontinuities in the time series (see https://ec.europa.eu/eurostat/documents/10186/10693286/Time series treatment guidance.pdf), additive outliers in the last observations were introduced where needed.
-This solution, a temporary one, allowed minimizing the impact of the discontinuity in the time series on the seasonality of the past periods, while the correct identification of seasonality will only be possible when more observations will be available.
+Concerning seasonal and calendar adjustment, in line with the guidelines issued by Eurostat for guaranteeing international comparability in the treatment of discontinuities in the time series https://ec.europa.eu/eurostat/documents/10186/10693286/Time series treatment guidance.pdf), additive outliers in the last observations were introduced where needed, in some cases fixed seasonal factors were applied.
+This temporary solution allowed minimizing the impact of the discontinuities in the time series on the seasonality of the past periods.
+The correct identification of seasonal factors will only be possible when more observations are available.